liscidini-group/OPO_Bends/README.md

 # Bends

 This notebook contains the formulas to obtain the coordinates of different kinds of curves.
 Here you can find the comments for each function and how to use it.
+In the Jupyter Notebook <code>OPO_curves</code>  you can find the functions and the plots of the curves we used for the design of Linearly Uncoupled Resonator for OPO.

 ## Overview example

 In the Jupyter Notebook <code>Euler'sbend&co.ipynb</code>  you can find a brief explanation of the used formulas and the plots for each curve (considering generic parameters).
 In the notebook <code>Sbend.ipynb</code> you will find a more detailed description of the S-bends, with comparison between different types of S-bends, along with the functions to plot a series of S-bends.
 You can